Raulsalvatestebaranz/negative-authority-pattern/audits/AUDIT_ATTESTATION.md

 ## What this document records

-This document records that a **hostile, negative-authority audit** was performed against the contents of this repository.
+This document records that a **one-by-one hostile audit** was performed against the entire `reference-constitution/` directory under the **Negative Authority Doctrine**.

 It does **not** assert that:
 - the system is correct